 - Effective accounting and reporting procedures shall be developed to keep parents or guardians informed of a student’s absence from class;

 - Policies shall accommodate extenuating circumstances created by emergencies over which the student has no control;

 - Appeal procedures shall be included to assure the student’s right of due process; and

 - Alternative programs shall be established to provide educational options for any student who severely fails to meet minimum attendance requirements.

 The best way to know your district’s attendance requirements regarding excused and unexcused absences is to visit its Website and follow any links for Students and Parents.
 Look within the parent link for a heading labeled “Attendance.”

-After clicking on the page that opens (an agreement that you understand the intended use of the site), scroll to Title 49 – Education, scroll to Chapter 6, then scroll to Part 30: 49-6-3001: School Age – Entrance – Attendance – Withdrawal.
+After clicking on the page that opens, click “View Tennessee Code”, then click that you agree to the intended use of the site, scroll to Title 49 – Education, scroll to Chapter 6, then scroll to Part 30: 49-6-3001: School Age – Entrance – Attendance – Withdrawal.
 Click on that title.